dinhhai1803/Cyclo/README.md

 # Cyclo
 ## Description

-### This is a website for travelers, conveniently served when choosing a specific route for their trip and also their cyclo river.--
+### This is a website of booking cyclos for travel which enables customers to choose travel destinations and routes, travel companies to offer services and manage revenue, and cyclo riders to receive booking notifications and manage work income. --

 ### Screenshoots
 ![HA-1](https://user-images.githubusercontent.com/87563979/231052852-d0d790e6-6112-45bc-a0f6-f93375f5b742.png)